flokk.

 Frederiksberg Palace Grounds

 Walk up through the garden to the hilltop Frederiksberg Palace, which sits above the park and offers a great elevated view back toward the city skyline.
-The exterior and grounds are free to visit and
+The exterior and grounds are free to visit and there is usually space for kids to run around on the broad terraces.

 culture